locha8080/locha8080/README.md

 - 👀 I’m interested in open Source Projects
 - 🌱 I’m currently learning Javascript,Python and DArt
 - 💞️ I’m looking to collaborate on Python projects as well as Javascript
-- 📫 How to reach me via Instagram as Charlie Charplin
+- 📫 How to reach me via Instagram as locha808s
 <!---